 Oscar received a call in the casino from Sally in the wee hours of the morning, then left, got in his car and drove to Mustang Ranch.

 May 22, 1976, before sunrise, Oscar was confronted by Conforte’s bodyguard John Colletti Sr. at the front gate and was barred entry.
 Oscar possibly was leaving when he saw Ross Brymer inside the compound, pointing a bolt-action rifle at him from the hip.
-Oscar tried speaking with Ross and to defend himself with the revolver he had hidden in the cowboy boot of his right foot.
+Oscar tried speaking with Ross while reaching for the revolver he had hidden in the cowboy boot of his right foot.

 Ross Brymer fired the rifle, the bullet striking Oscar Bonavena in the heart, killing him instantly.
 Ross later confessed that he meant to fire a warning shot, and did not intend to kill him.
 Brymer ultimately plead guilty to manslaughter and was sentenced to fifteen months in state prison.